madhaviith/effect-of-autogenic-Ia-excitatroy-feedback-on-the-ankle/ia_excitatory/README.md

 Once the required version is downloaded, follow the installation instructions to **setup InterViews** and **setup NEURON with python** here: https://neuron.yale.edu/neuron/download/compile_linux.
 Also check if **python_path** is properly provided and is bound with NEURON as per the instructions provided in the same link.

-#### Refer readme.pdf to run the model and generate the graphs.
+#### Download all the contents of this folder then refer to readme.pdf to run the model and generate the graphs.
-Or to simply plot the simulation ouput execute the following in the terminal
+Or Once downloaded simply execute the following in the terminal to only plot the simulation output

   - python plots.py